Frequently Asked Questions about Whale Watching

-No, unfortunately not.
-When tours are cancelled we will do our very best to get you out on the next tour and this is often possible.
-You must get in touch with our booking office and ask for your booking to be transferred.
+When trips are cancelled we will do our outmost to get you out on the next trip which most often is possible.
+Should your trip be cancelled you have to contact our booking office and ask for your booking to be transferred.

 A rule of thumb is to dress as warmly as possible before heading out.
 It can often be really cold staying out on sea for three hours.
 Any kind of normal shoes is fine although we don’t recommend wearing sandals.
 Aboard we keep raincoats and warm overalls if necessary.